Almádena: Buildings

+The village has a small chapel (salão paroquial) dedicated to St Gerard Majella (São Gerardo Majella), who is also the patron saint of mothers, motherhood and the falsely accused.
+Although a dependent chapel of its mother church of Nossa Senhora da Luz, São Gerardo's enjoys regular, weekly service and has a two-day annual celebration (festas) in late July, which includes a procession, a mass and other events.

 Nearby buildings of interest include Quinta das Alagoas: A fourteenth century fortified farmhouse and known locally as the "Roman Farm", now converted into holiday accommodation.
 Some brickwork found on the site suggests that its origins could indeed go back as far as Roman times.